-There are several aspects of affiliate marketing that make it a good home business option including:
+Below are several aspects of affiliate marketing that make it a good home business option:

-- Low cost to get started.
-Most affiliate programs are free to join, so your costs are usually related to your referral/marketing methods.
+- Most affiliate programs are free to join, so your costs are usually related to your referral and marketing methods.

-- No need to create a product or service because you are choosing one that already exists.
+- There is no need to create a product or service because you are choosing one that already exists.

-- Don't have to stock or ship products.
+- You don't have to stock or ship products.

-- Work anytime and from anywhere as long as you have Internet access.
+- You can work anytime and from anywhere as long as you have internet access.

-- Passive income potential, depending on how you market your affiliates programs.
+- There is passive income potential which depends on how you market your affiliates programs.

-- Can be added on to current home business to create an additional income stream.
-It's ideal for bloggers, coaches, information entrepreneurs, and anyone who has a website.
+- It can be added to your current home business to create an additional income stream.

 Cons of Affiliate Marketing

-- It can take time to generate the amount of traffic needed to result in income.
+- It takes a large commitment of time to generate the amount of traffic needed to result in income.

-- A bad affiliate referral can ruin your credibility.
-It's important that you choose quality businesses to work with to avoid this.
+- A bad affiliate referral can ruin your credibility; it's crucial that you research and select quality businesses, and this takes time.

-- High competition.
-When you find a great program, you can bet that many others are promoting it as well.
+- It is a highly competitive market.
+When you find a great affiliate program, you can bet that many others are promoting it as well.

-- Customer belongs to the merchant.
-Your stats will let you know how many sales were made of what product, but in most cases, you'll have no information about who made the purchase, which makes it difficult to market for re-sales.
+- The customers belongs to the merchant.
+Your stats will let you know how many sales were made of what product, but in most cases, you'll have no information about who made the purchase.
+This can make it difficult to tap into recurring sales.

 How to Become a Successful Affiliate Marketer

-- Mix and match affiliate ads so you don't overwhelm your visitors.
-In-content affiliate links usually have the best click-through rates over image links.
+- Mix and match affiliate ads so you don't overwhelm your visitors (content-embedded affiliate links usually have the best click-through rates over image links.)

 - Always disclose your affiliate relationship.
-Most visitors will probably understand that graphic ad will lead to your getting paid, but if you write a review or use an in-text link as a recommendation, you want your readers to know that may lead to compensation as well.
-This ensures you retain transparency and trust with your readers, but also, it's required by the FTC's endorsement rules.
+Most visitors will probably understand that advertisements lead to your personal compensation, but if you write a review or use an in-text link as a recommendation, you want your readers to know that each click equates with your paycheck.
+This ensures you build transparency and trust with your readers (and it's required by the Federal Trade Commission endorsement rules.)

-- Market, market, market.
-Don't rely on SEO or social media alone to drive people to your website or blog, and affiliate referrals.
-Understand who your target market is, where you can find it, and how you can entice it to your site.
-There are many low cost and free ways to market your affiliate business.
+- Don't rely on SEO or social media alone to drive people to your website and affiliate referrals.
+Understand who your target market is, where you can find your audience, and how to entice users on your site There are many cost-effective ways to market your affiliate business.

 - Start an email list.
-The most successful affiliate marketers use email in their affiliate marketing.
-Don't put this off.
-Email marketing can increase your affiliate profits significantly.
+The most successful affiliate marketers use email as a part of their strategy.

 - Consider using a lead page and funnel system to market your affiliate business.
-Lure prospects to your email list with a great free offer, and from there you can send them to your affiliate product page.
-In your email system, you can offer more great free content and more affiliate offers.
+Lure prospects to your email list with a free offer and include links to your affiliate product pages.

-- Monitor the success of your affiliate programs, particularly if you have several programs and/or are also using other ad types, such as Google AdSense for making money.
-Sometimes having too many ads dilutes the site or distracts readers, resulting in lower performance.
+- Monitor the success of your affiliate programs, particularly if you have several programs or you're also using other ad types, such as Google AdSense for making money.
+Having too many advertisements will dilute your website and result in lower performance.

 If you decide to pursue an affiliate marketing business, or want to add affiliate marketing to an existing business, understand that it's not fast, automatic, nor without effort.

-Overall, your chances for making money with an affiliate program are probably no better and no worse than any other type of Internet home based business.
-Your success depends on building a schedule for daily involvement with your online business, and having the discipline to execute (and iterate) on your plan as the business grows.
+Your probability for making money with affiliate marketing is no better or no worse than any other type of home business.
+Your personal success depends on building a schedule for daily involvement with your online business, and having the discipline to execute (and iterate) on your plan as the business grows.